markround/nkp-cluster-cleaner/README.md

-  --redis-host TEXT     Redis host for analytics data (default: redis) --redis-port INTEGER  Redis port (default: 6379) --redis-db INTEGER    Redis database number (default: 0) --help                Show this message and exit.
+  --redis-host TEXT     Redis host for analytics data (default: redis) --redis-port INTEGER  Redis port (default: 6379) --redis-db INTEGER    Redis database number (default: 0) --no-analytics        Disable analytics and do not connect to Redis --help                Show this message and exit.
 ```